 Bit Description Default Value

-DCR Da ta Register (dataRegLSW)
+DCR Da DCR Data Register (dataRegLSW)

 [0:31] Data.
 Data input from the DCR bus for the Ethernet MAC registers or other registers is written into this register.
 The least significant word of data is read out from the Ethernet MAC registers or other registers is deposited into this register.
-Because dataRegLSW is shared between EMAC0 and EMAC1, data is overwritten by a read/write operation to the other Ethernet MAC.
 Undefined